oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/3-visual_builder/visual_builder.md

 ![Visual Builder link](images/opensearch-vb-link-oic.png)

-Then let's import the project from the file that you downloaded before in the "Integration" lab.
+Then let's import the project from the Github repository that you downloaded before in the "Integration" lab.
 - Click *Import*
-- Choose the file *vb/opensearch-1.0*
+- Choose the file *vb/opensearch-1.0.zip*
 - Name: *opensearch*
 - Description: *opensearch*
 - Click *Import*